laryssacarvalho/JobsityChallenge/README.md

 # JobsityChallenge - Chatroom with stock bot

 ## Description
 This .NET application consists of two projects: a chatroom and a bot.
-The chatroom is a MVC web application and the bot is a web API.
+The chatroom is a MVC web application using SignalR and the bot is a web API.
 The first one is a simple chatroom where a user can send messages to other users, besides commands to a bot.
 For now, the only command that the bot can handle is "/stock={STOCK_CODE}".

 The bot API receives the command and executes it.
 The stock quote command makes a request to an [external API](https://stooq.pl/) and gets a CSV containing the stock information.
 The stock quote is parsed from the CSV and published on a RabbitMQ queue.
 The chatroom project has a background service responsible for consuming this queue and send the bot response message on the chatroom.